-- 2.5 The present value of the liabilities as at 31 March 2021 has been determined using the Projected Unit Credit Method (PUCM), with allowance for expected future pay increases in respect of active members, and the demographic and financial assumptions applying as at 31 March 2021.
-The current service cost (expressed as a percentage of pensionable pay) in respect of accruing costs in the year ended 31 March 2021 was determined using the PUCM and the demographic and financial assumptions applicable at the start of the year; that is, those adopted as at 31 March 2020 in the 2019-20 account. - 2.6 This statement takes into account the benefits normally provided under the Scheme, including age retirement benefits, ill-health retirement benefits and benefits applicable following the death of the member.
+- 2.5 The present value of the liabilities as at 31 March 2022 has been determined using the Projected Unit Credit Method (PUCM), with allowance for expected future pay increases in respect of active members, and the demographic and financial assumptions applying as at 31 March 2022.
+The current service cost (expressed as a percentage of pensionable pay) in respect of accruing costs in the year ended 31 March 2022 was determined using the PUCM and the demographic and financial assumptions applicable at the start of the year; that is, those adopted as at 31 March 2021 in the 2020-21 financial statements. - 2.6 This statement takes into account the benefits normally provided under the Scheme, including age retirement benefits, ill-health retirement benefits and benefits applicable following the death of the member.
 It does not include the cost of injury benefits (in excess of ill-health benefits).
 It does not include premature retirement and redundancy benefits in respect of current active members, although the assessment of liabilities includes pensions already in payment in respect of such cases.